This page contains answers to the following questions:

 MOOC certificate: You can choose to earn a certificate that shows you have successfully completed a MOOC or a series of MOOCs on both Coursera and edX.
 A certificate can be used to share your accomplishment, highlighting new skills and knowledge to potential employers or peers.

-MicroMasters hosted on edX in User Experience (UX) Research and Design, Learning Educational Innovation and Improvement, and Social Work: Practice, Policy, and Research are valuable learning credentials and paths toward earning a masters degree at U-M. If you complete a MicroMasters program and are accepted, your MicroMasters will count as credit toward your masters degree, reducing the time and cost of the program.
+MicroMasters hosted on edX in Learning Educational Innovation and Improvement, and Social Work: Practice, Policy, and Research are valuable learning credentials and paths toward earning a masters degree at U-M. If you complete a MicroMasters program and are accepted, your MicroMasters will count as credit toward your masters degree, reducing the time and cost of the program.

 MasterTrack™ Certificate offerings hosted on Coursera are paths toward earning a masters degree at U-M. If you successfully complete the MasterTrack Certificate in Construction Engineering and Management and are accepted to the full construction engineering and management master’s program at the University of Michigan, your MasterTrack Certificate will count as credit toward your masters degree, reducing the time and cost of the program.